 Students meeting the criteria threshold on the screening tool will move on to assessment.
 Parents of students moving on to the assessment level will be notified.
 Per Washington state law, parent permission is required to assess a student.
 Assessments will occur during the school day and will be administered by trained proctors.

-Early entrance information is available through the Office of Elementary Education (425) 408-7705.
+- Additional early entrance information is available through the Office of Elementary Education, 425.408.7705.